dwbra/Are-You-Single-App/README.md

 I thought that it would be a great opportunity to build my first React Native application using Formik to create a multistep form.

+Originally I thought I'd do this in Typescript, but the learning curve of React Native combined with the typing required quickly proved tiresome.
+Therefore I have not bothered to type this project correctly.

 #### Build/Run steps

 1. npm i